trueheart78/trueheart78.com/now.md

 * Studying [Working with TCP Sockets](http://www.jstorimer.com/products/working-with-tcp-sockets)
   * Notes, of course, are in my [Book Notes](https://github.com/trueheart78/book-notes)
 * Building a podcast site and learning a lot.
-* Playing Dark Souls 3 on PS4 still.
-  * Challenge runs are fun.
-Currently doing a dagger, no armor run.

 ### Coming Up